brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 `rgb_p99_min_margin`, `depth_error_min_margin`, `depth_iou_min_margin`), and
 these deterministic frames: first/middle/last frame (integer floor for middle) from **every pinned episode**, de-duplicated within an episode while preserving order.
+For each metric it also declares: the smallest intended detectable regression, benign GPU variation that must pass, a boundary mutation, and whether the threshold is evaluated per frame, per run, or globally.
 For five episodes this is fifteen RGB/depth pairs.

+Every designated-baseline, characterization, and held-out render pair uses fresh RGB/depth processes, a newly allocated shared staging root, no reused app state or output files, identical semantic inputs, and recorded process IDs plus start/end timestamps.
+Record the filesystem/shader cache policy and, when practical, include at least one documented cold-cache or machine-restart characterization; otherwise record that limitation explicitly.
+Failed-run stages and partial evidence are retained for a documented diagnostic period rather than automatically deleted.
 Then:

 1. Capture one designated golden generate/render/package baseline.
 2. From the same trajectories, run **five** additional fresh RGB/depth